-These are a key component of small-group learning in the Foundations, in particular in the ICE Clinical Skills course component (as case reports), or in the CPPH course component, in which they relate to the students' experiences in community field visits.
-Students also make presentations to their teachers and classmates in other settings such as Portfolio sessions and CBL tutorials.
+These are a key component of small-group learning in the Foundations Curriculum, in particular in the ICE: CS course component (as case reports), or in the ICE:HC course component, in which they relate to the students' experiences in community field visits.
+Students also make presentations to their teachers and classmates in other settings such as in Portfolio sessions and CBL tutorials.